mjfwest/swat-em/doc/source/gui.rst

 Workspace
 =========

 A SWAT-EM project, that can be saved as \*.wdg file, can contain several different windings systems.
 So, one can define and compare these windings in the same window.
 The workspace contains all  windings of the project.
-By clicking of a name all outputs (text and plots) gets updated.
+By clicking on a name all plots and reports are changed to the selected winding.
 The buttons on the left of (1) in figure (:ref:`fig:mainwindow`) modifies the windings in the workspace

 New winding
     Opens a dialog with all existing winding generator (see section :ref:`winding generators<sec:winding_generators>`).
 One can choose any of these generators to create a winding layout.
+The generators are also available in the upper toolbar and the main menu.

 Clone
     For modifying windings one can clone/duplicate an existing one.
-So a switch-back to the initial state and a comparison is possible.
+So a switch-back to the initial state is possible for comparison.

 Notes
     If there a many windings in the project it might be a good idea to add some notes to the different layouts.